Agathe48/robot_mission_3/README.md

 ### The agent's knowledge

 The `AgentKnowledge` class represents the knowledge and state of an agent in the simulation.
+This class is defined in `toolst/tools_knowledge.py`.
 It has the following attributes:

 - `grid_knowledge`: Represents the agent's knowledge of the grid.
+Its values are set to `0` for an empty tile, `1` for a green waste, `2` for a yellow waste, `3` for a red waste and `4` for the waste disposal zone.
 - `grid_radioactivity`: Represents the agent's knowledge of the grid's radioactivity.
+Its values are set to `1`, `2` or `3` according to the zone.
-- `nb_wastes`: Represents the number of wastes the agent has.
+- `picked_up_wastes`: Represents a list of the Waste agent that our cleaning agent has picked up.
 - `transformed_waste`: Represents whether the agent has transformed waste.
+Its values are `None` or the new transformed waste object.
-- `left`, `right`, `up`, `down`: Boolean variable representing the presence of other agent in the agent's surrounding cells.
+- `left`, `right`, `up`, `down`: Boolean variables representing the possibility for the agent to move is the corresponding direction.
+It depends on the presence of other agent in the agent's surrounding cells and on the size of the grid.

-The class provides methods to __get__ and __set__ these attributes.
+The class provides methods to get and set these attributes.
 The __str__ method provides a string representation of the object's state.

-TODO : ADD THE WDZ ATTRIBUTES

 ### The CleaningAgent

-TODO
+The `CleaningAgent` class inherit from the Mesa `Agent` class and we used it to define common behaviors for the Green, Yellow and Red cleaning agents.

 #### The update method

-TODO

-#### The deliberate method

 TODO